astriaorg/astria/specs/conductor.md

 - `Event::GossipsubMessage(Message)` ([link](https://github.com/astriaorg/astria/blob/6e71a76fa52c522ffdcabcd9d659e4de765d9d61/crates/astria-gossipnet/src/network_stream.rs#L50))
-    - The `Message` value within the `GossipsubMessage` contains the Sequencer block data from the Astria Sequencer value for an `Event` is received the `Message` is then parsed to a `SequencerBlockData` ([link](https://github.com/astriaorg/astria/blob/6e71a76fa52c522ffdcabcd9d659e4de765d9d61/crates/astria-sequencer-types/src/sequencer_block_data.rs#L39)).
+    - The `Message` value within the `GossipsubMessage` contains the Sequencer block data from the Astria Sequencer.
+The `Message` is then parsed to a `SequencerBlockData` ([link](https://github.com/astriaorg/astria/blob/6e71a76fa52c522ffdcabcd9d659e4de765d9d61/crates/astria-sequencer-types/src/sequencer_block_data.rs#L39)).
       Once transformed, the block data is validated to make sure that the validator set correctly agreed on the block, the proposer for the Sequencer